Julian-Hochhaus/lmfitxps/docs/backgrounds.rst

    :width: 75%
    :alt: Comparison of backgrounds and residuals for different values for the extend parameter.

-Clear patterns emerge among the backgrounds with :math:`\text{extend} \neq 0`, showing a linear behaviour away from the peak.
-In contrast, the model with :math:`\text{extend} = 0` shows a distinct parabolic-like shape, depicted in the figure below.
-However, when compared to a mean background value of approximately :math:`I = 2700` counts, the discrepancies among various models remain confined within a 2% range.
+Clear patterns emerge among the backgrounds when :math:\text{extend} \neq 0, exhibiting a nearly linear behavior as they move away from the peak.
+In contrast, the model with :math:\text{extend} = 0 displays a distinct parabolic shape, as illustrated in the figure below.

+If the parabolic characteristic of the Tougaard background is too pronounced, the approximated Tougaard background with :math:\text{extend} = 0 often intersects the data short below the fitted peak signal.
+This behavior does not fulfill the intended function of approaching the measured background around 30-50 eV on the low-energy side beneath the peak, which accounts for previously mentioned shake-up electrons.

+Nevertheless, when compared to an average background value of approximately :math:I = 2700 counts, discrepancies among various models remain within a confined range of about 2%.

 .. figure:: src/plots/combined2_plot.png
    :width: 75%